 I loved this as a way to make a character.
 It gets players to focus on what’s REALLY important about their character and it makes it very easy for kids to keep track of.
 After that, you choose an ability for your character (there are suggestions in the game sheet), a weapon, and 2 pieces of equipment.
 Then you’re all set!
 It’s only 4 “things” to track, and the character sheet is laid out to facilitate quickly finding everything.

 For my kid, we made a character who was a “happy excited superhero tiger”, breathes fire, and has a shield, a pizza, and a funny magical hat.
 That’s a great character, and we had a ton of fun playing him!
-After the first few minutes of the game, kiddo got the hang of things and was able to remember everything their character could do or had.
+After the first few minutes of the game, my kid got the hang of things and was able to remember everything their character could do or had.

 The character sheets for this are also very well done – there’s multiple formats, so you can pick which one best suits your players, and there’s designated space for every inventory item and to draw your character.
 It also comes with 8 amazing premade characters that you can use as well.